DIY Merry Christmas Wood Sign

 Staining Wood Frame

 To get an even application and to make the stain stretch further, we sprayed a light mist of water onto the raw wood before brushing on the gel stain.
+This also helps slow down the drying time so you have more time to work with it.

+Be sure to apply the gel stain evenly on every side of the wood pieces, and let them dry completely.
 If you’re not familiar with staining, here’s our tutorial on how to stain wood you can use as your guide.

-Applying Decoupage Paper
+How to Apply Decoupage Paper

 To apply the decoupage paper to the plywood, line up the design and tape it in place on the top side of the sign.
 This will keep it in place while you work.

 Lift up the rice paper and use a paintbrush to apply a coat of Varathane water-based polyurethane to the black painted plywood, then carefully lay the decoupage rice paper onto the polyurethane.
+Smooth out any wrinkles or bubbles, making sure the design is straight and aligned with the edges of the plywood.

 Sealing Decoupage Paper